 The second and newest type of therapy that is often practiced is called cognitive behavioral therapy.
 This kind of therapy is gaining an increasing amount of traction with mental health care workers because of its effectiveness.
 In fact, today it is quite common to find counselors or therapists who use cognitive behavioral therapy to work with their patients.

 Cognitive behavioral therapy focuses on the way that a patient is currently thinking.
 Many people who suffer from depression or anxiety will benefit from cognitive behavioral therapy.
 Disorders or issues like depression or anxiety often stem from negative thinking that can snowball and get out of control.
 Cognitive behavioral therapy highlights this fact.

-The therapist is able to speak one-on-one with a patient about the thoughts they are having and any emotions that are coming alongside those thoughts.
-Together, they are then able to dissect the thoughts and emotions.
-Much emphasis is placed on the fact that any given thoughts that arise in the mind are not always to be instantly believed as being true.
+The therapist can speak one-on-one with a patient about the thoughts they are having and any emotions that are coming alongside those ideas.
+Together, they are then able to dissect the thoughts and feelings.
+Much emphasis is placed on the fact that any given thoughts that arise in mind are not always to be instantly believed as being true.
 You can let them pass by without harming you.